Eternal Rome Immersion Pilgrimage 2020

 And Tour Director J.P.
 Sonnen

-Reaffirm and celebrate your faith on this special Rome immersion tour, giving you nine full days to see and experience the Eternal City.
-This is your chance, a unique opportunity to immerse yourself in the Rome that most tourists only see in a flash.
-Special highlights include the Vatican City State, the Sistine Chapel, St. Peter’s Basilica, the Catacombs, the Coliseum and Roman Forum, the Pantheon and more.
+Reaffirm and celebrate your faith on this special budget-friendly Rome immersion tour, giving you nine full days to see and experience the Eternal City.
+This is your chance to immerse yourself in the Rome that most tourists see in a flash.
+See and experience the Eternal City with our professional Catholic guides.
+Along the way you will visit where St. Peter the Apostle died and was buried in the Vatican necropolis — with behind the scenes access.
 Day trips include special visits to Monte Cassino Abbey where St. Benedict lived, Rome’s Second World War American War Cemetery at Nettuno, and the place of martyrdom and burial of St. Maria Goretti, the “saint of our times.”
-Added bonus: visit the room where St. Thomas Aquinas died at Fossanova.
-See and experience Rome with our professional Catholic guides.
-Along the way you will visit where St. Peter the Apostle died and was buried in the Vatican necropolis — with behind the scenes access.
-Now or never — don’t miss out on this rare opportunity to travel with fellow Minnesota believers and a fantastic priest.
-Ideal dates have been selected to avoid the summer heat and crowds.
+Now or never — don’t miss out on this rare opportunity to travel with fellow Minnesota believers and a fantastic priest!

 FREQUENTLY ASKED QUESTIONS

 WHAT IS THE COST OF A SINGLE ROOM?